Wellington-based startup Again Again has big plans for the way you do takeaways.

 “You don’t get that so much with tech – no one walks past a broken Onzo bike in a hedge and picks it up and takes it back, because there’s nothing in it for them.
 But if someone walks past one of our cups in a hedge, they’ll be like ‘I’ll take that, that’s my next cup of coffee free’.”

 The cups come in two sizes, 230ml and 350ml (close enough to what coffee drinkers commonly refer to as 8 ounce and 12 ounce), and are made of stainless steel.
-Each cup comes with a silicon lid and a paper sleeve.
+Each cup comes with a silicone lid and a paper sleeve.

 A lot of thought went into choosing the materials, but there has been some criticism, says Piatek.
 Stainless steel was chosen for environmental reasons – the worldwide recycling market for most plastics has collapsed, whereas stainless steel recycling is in pretty good shape.
 Single-use compostable lids were considered, but overseas data suggests only a tiny proportion of these actually make it to commercial composting facilities.
-“So we choose silicon, which is malleable, it has a good seal, and it allows the cup to be slightly dented and still stay in circulation.”
+“So we choose silicone, which is malleable, it has a good seal, and it allows the cup to be slightly dented and still stay in circulation.”

 The paper sleeves are there for the branding opportunity they provide.
 “Plenty of people say ‘why have something that potentially ends up in landfill?’, and it’s a really fair question to ask,” says Piatek.
 “But it goes back to what people actually want and need, and the big guys like L’Affare, Mojo and Allpress are not going to give up on the branding opportunity that single-use cups offer them.